burrito-project/public/PRIVACY_POLICY.md

 "Contigo Burrito UNMSM" does not require user sessions or authentication to use the app.
 The app functions independently of any user credentials, providing 24/7 access to the bus tracking map.

+## Notifications and News

+"Contigo Burrito UNMSM" includes a carousel that displays university news and important updates.
+This content is purely informational and is not considered in-app advertising.
+It is intended to keep students informed about relevant updates and events within the university.

 ## Data Sharing

 We do not share, sell, or distribute any collected data to third parties.
 The data is used internally to enhance app performance and user experience.